NASA-PDS/naif-pds4-bundler/docs/source/33_step_3_running_npb.rst

-We know from experience that this feature can save you a lot of time, but at the same time it must be managed carefully and you must always be aware whether if the checksum registry files in the working directory and/or the labeled products in the staging area are adequate.
+We know from experience that this feature can save you a lot of time, but at the same time it must be managed carefully and you must always be aware whether the checksum registry files in the working directory and/or the labeled products in the staging area are adequate.